-Selling to a cash property buyer?
-Read our 5 top tips
+Selling my house to a cash buyer – Read our 5 top tips

 Moving house is notoriously one of the most stressful things you will do in your lifetime.
 In fact, many homeowners voted it even more stressful than a divorce.